 It also contains a indole-3-carbinol, another substance that is believed to help prevent cancer (19).

-Bottom Line: Kale contains substances that have been shown to help fight cancer in test tubes and animal studies, but the human evidence is mixed.
+Summary Kale contains substances that have been shown to help fight cancer in test-tube and animal studies, but the human evidence is mixed.

-Kale is often claimed to be high in vitamin A, but this is false.
+Kale is often claimed to be high in vitamin A, but this is not entirely accurate.

 It is actually high in beta-carotene, an antioxidant that the body can turn into vitamin A (22).

 For this reason, kale can be an effective way to increase your body's levels of this very important vitamin (23).

 Summary Kale is very high in beta-carotene, an antioxidant that the body can turn into vitamin A.

 Kale is high in minerals, some of which many people are deficient in.